“We don’t know why you want 1.5 percent defective parts, but for your convenience we have packaged them separately.”

 - Requiring all bank statements go the owner and that the owner is the sole administrator of the online bank account actions.

 - Maintain physical security to physical assets and the accounting department.

 - Limit access to the master password for both the accounting system and the computer system.
 The master password is solely held by an owner or a designated outside professional (CPA, Attorney, Banker or Broker).

 - Separate duties related to the respective functions such as cashiers not counting the tills at night.

 - Provide proper training and education for respective functions.

 The list goes on and on and is covered in more detail in Lesson 96.

 As an additional note, policies and procedures are augmented with work flow charts and use of production controls.
 Examples include work orders (Lesson 99) and purchase orders (Lesson 98).

 The end goal of internal controls is to provide timely and accurate reports.

 When good internal controls exist, the accounting department is then able to produce accurate reports in a timely manner.
-There are two primary tenants associated with accounting, timeliness and accuracy.
+There are two primary tenets associated with accounting, timeliness and accuracy.